aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ```
 We can see that all Cassandra nodes are active

-And the data is still available
+And the data is still available:

 ```
 kubectl exec cassandra-0 -- cqlsh -e 'SELECT * FROM awsdemo.awsregions;'
 ```
 And it is still set to be protected over the three nodes:
 ```
-kubectl exec -it cassandra-1 -- nodetool getendpoints awsdemo awsregions eu-south-1
+kubectl exec -it cassandra-0 -- nodetool getendpoints awsdemo awsregions eu-south-1
 ```

 ![Alt text](/images/cassandradatastillpresent.png "cassandradatastillpresent")